Avaiga/taipy-doc/docs/gallery/visualization/2_covid_dashboard/index.md

 title: Covid Dashboard
 category: visualization
 data-keywords: ai dashboard multi-page maps scenario datanode
-short-description: Forecast COVID-19 data for various countries, interact with maps, and gain insights into the global pandemic impact.
+short-description: Forecast COVID-19 data for various countries, interact with maps, and gain insights into the pandemic impact.
 img: 2_covid_dashboard/images/covid-dashboard-country.png
 ---
 This demo visualizes a Covid dataset for the year 2020.